 Saturday National: 8 teams, average age = 68.
-Saturdays, 9 AM in Framingham and Wayland.
+Saturdays, 9 AM in Framingham, Wayland, Ashland, or Marlborough.
 The National Division encompasses a wide range of skills and abilities with players in their 50s, 60s, and 70s.
 There are a few in their 80s and they inspire us all.